blogdaren/PHPCreeper/README.md

 which will greatly improve your job efficiency.
 Besides, we can certainly write the code which **NOT** depends on the framework, it is also easy to make it.

-Assume we wanna capture `the github top 10 repos ranked by stars`, now let's take an example to illustrate the usage:
+Next let's take an example to show how to capture the `github top 10 repos ranked by stars`：
 ```php
 <?php
 require "./vendor/autoload.php";